-More specifically the Group is active in the distribution of IT products, telecommunications and air conditioning through the companies Info Quest Technologies, Quest On Line (www.you.gr), iSquare, iStorm, FOQUS και Clima Quest and G.E.
-Dimitriou, in the design, delivery and support of IT projects through Uni Systems as well as Team Candi and Intelli Solutions and in the postal and courier business through ACS and renewable energy through Quest Energy.
+More specifically the Group is active in the distribution of IT products, telecommunications and air conditioning through the companies Info Quest Technologies, Quest On Line (www.you.gr), iSquare, iStorm, FOQUS, Clima Quest and G.E.
+Dimitriou, in the design, delivery and support of IT projects through Uni Systems and Intelli Solutions, as well as team Candi and Epafos and in the postal and courier business through ACS and renewable energy through Quest Energy.
 The Group is active in Greece, Cyprus, Belgium, Luxembourg, Italy, Romania and Spain with local presence, while it provides its services Europe-wide.